Updated 12 January 2018 from original post 9 October 2015.

-Yesterday the European Parliament voted to pass the Payment Services 2 Directive.
-In a rather timely fashion, we had just published a paper on this subject, so we have reproduced it here.
-If you would like a copy of the original, please email [email protected] I would like to thank all of the Starling team, as it was genuinely a group effort on tackling this content, but particular thanks to Mark Hipperson, Julian Sawyer, Sarah Williams-Gardener and Terry McParlane.
+On the 8 October 2015 the European Parliament voted to pass the Payment Services Directive 2 (PSD2).
+In a rather timely fashion, we had just published a paper on this subject, and reproduced it here.
+Now it’s been two years since the first announcement so we have updated the information here with the latest.
+I would like to thank all of the Starling team, as it was genuinely a group effort on tackling this content, but particular thanks to Megan Caywood, Julian Sawyer, Sarah Williams-Gardener and Terry McParlane.

 We won’t lower ourselves to jokes about bad movie sequels, so moving on.
 The driving force behind both directives is the harmonisation of the payments landscape to level the playing field between countries and between payments providers, with the end goal of increasing competitiveness and thereby giving the consumer better value.